burakunal28/prusa-social/README.md

 ![Prusa Social Logo](assets/logo.png)

 Prusa Social is a web application for connecting with peers, sharing updates, and networking with professionals.
 This README provides an overview of the application's structure and features.
+Go to [this link](https://burakunal28.github.io/prusa-social) to open the website.

 ## Table of Contents